 These war letters are surprising and probably unique in their scope and interest.
 Searching the internet I have been able to find only very few letters from women at home writing to soldiers.
 The majority of collections are the other way round.

-Jack did not return from the war until July 1945, and was out of England first in the Phoney War from November 1939 till the retreat in June 1940and then once the war began in earnest he was sent abroad again from November 1940 to April 1944 (without any home leave).
+Jack did not return from the war until July 1945, and was out of England first in the Phoney War from November 1939 till the retreat in June 1940and then once the war began in earnest he was sent abroad from November 1940 to April 1944 (without any home leave).
 After that he was based in Europe and had one or two short periods in England.